TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

     );

 With the first line we prevent of security reasons, that the PHP code can be called directly outside of TYPO3.
-The static method ``configurePlugin()`` of the class offers several arguments.
+The static method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` of the class offers several arguments.
 With the first we assign the extension key (it follows from the name of the extension directory) prefixed by the vendor namespace followed by a dot.
 This indicates, that we use namespaces for our php classes.
 With the second argument we give an unique name for the plugin (in UpperCamelCase notation).
 Because of historical reasons there is often used